SEARCH

 • Work in sections: join items together in groups of two.
 When dry, join these units together.

-• TIP: I keep an old comforter on the floor around the drying glass pieces so they won’t break if they fall over.
-It happens.
+Keep an old blanket or comforter on the floor around the drying glass pieces so they won’t break if they get knocked over.

 Drying Time